Sponsored content

 1. Flaxseed pudding smoothie

-Chia puddings have become incredibly popular in recent years – largely because the tiny seeds used to make them are good sources of calcium, iron, antioxidants, and omega-3 fatty acids.
+Chia puddings have grown in popularity in recent years.
+Chia seeds are good sources of calcium, iron, antioxidants, and omega-3 fatty acids.
 However, did you know that you could also make a delicious flaxseed version?

-This Linwoods recipe is a cross between a smoothie and a pudding, so it should be ideal for those who prefer a lighter breakfast but still want to be left feeling satisfied.
+This Linwoods recipe* is a cross between a smoothie and a pudding, so it should be ideal for those who prefer a lighter breakfast.
 And it couldn’t be easier to make!

-Then, in the morning, blend together almond milk, protein powder, acai powder, and some fruit of your choice (berries and pineapple work well!) – and use it to top the flaxseed pudding, along with some blueberries and chopped kiwi.
+Then, in the morning, blend together almond milk, protein powder, acai powder, and fruit of your choice (berries and pineapple work well) – and top with the flaxseed pudding, along with some blueberries and chopped kiwi.

 2. Buffalo chickpea and cauliflower salad

-Garnished with Linwoods Milled Flaxseed with Bio Cultures and Vitamin D, this buffalo chickpea and cauliflower recipe is reminiscent of long summer days – and is fresh, light, and filling all at the same time.
+Garnished with Linwoods’ Milled Flaxseed with Bio Cultures and Vitamin D*, this buffalo chickpea and cauliflower recipe is reminiscent of long summer days – and is fresh, light, and filling.

-It’s coated in a wonderful tahini ranch dressing, which you can whip up in minutes by mixing together lemon juice, tahini, hot water, dried dill, and garlic powder.
+It’s coated in a tahini ranch dressing, which you can whip up in minutes using lemon juice, tahini, hot water, dried dill, and garlic powder.

 To make everything else, toss roughly chopped cauliflower in paprika and hot sauce, and roast for 15 minutes.
-Then, make a salad of gem lettuce, cucumber, carrot ribbons, and red onion, which you’ll later top with chickpeas, roasted cauliflower, ranch dressing and, of course, flaxseed.
+Then, make a salad from lettuce, cucumber, carrot, and red onion, and top with chickpeas, roasted cauliflower, ranch dressing, and, of course, flaxseed.

-For a protein top-up, you could also try adding chicken, prawns, or tofu!
+For a protein boost, you could also add chicken, prawns, or tofu!

 3. Flaxseed yoghurt blueberry muffins

-Many of us love classic blueberry muffins, though many of the shop-bought ones are made with lots of sugar and fat, and have low nutritional value.
-But, these flaxseed yoghurt blueberry muffins are made with Greek yoghurt and flaxseed for a healthier twist.
+Blueberry muffins are popular for a reason, however many of the shop-bought ones are made with lots of sugar and have low nutritional value.
+But, these blueberry muffins* are made with Greek yoghurt and flaxseed for a healthier twist.

-To make them, prepare your oven to 190 degrees Celsius, and line a muffin tray with paper cases.
-Mix three tablespoons of Linwoods Milled Flaxseed with nine tablespoons of water, stir well, and set aside for five minutes.
-Meanwhile, combine sugar, dairy-free spread, Greek yoghurt, and vanilla in a bowl – then stir well and add the flaxseed mixture.
+To make them, simply mix three tablespoons of Linwoods Milled Flaxseed* with nine tablespoons of water and set aside for five minutes.
+Meanwhile, combine sugar, dairy-free butter, Greek yoghurt, and vanilla in a bowl – then stir well and add the flaxseed mixture.

 In a separate bowl, mix flour with baking powder and salt, stir into the wet ingredients, and add the blueberries.
-Then, spoon the mixture into the cases and bake for 25 minutes.
+Then, spoon the mixture into muffin cases and bake for 25 minutes.

 4. Simple egg fried rice with hemp